filebrowser/filebrowser/www/docs/installation.md

 Your instance is now up and running.
 File Browser will automatically bootstrap a database, in which the configuration and the users are stored.
 You can find the address in which your instance is running, as well as the randomly generated password for the user `admin`, in the console logs.

-Although this is the fastest way to bootstrap an instance, we recommend you to take a look at other possible options, by checking `config init --help` and `config set --help`, to make the installation as safe and customized as it can be.

 > [!WARNING]
 >
 > The automatically generated password for the user `admin` is only displayed once.
 If you fail to remember it, you will need to manually delete the database and start File Browser again.

+Although this is the fastest way to bootstrap an instance, we recommend you to take a look at other possible options, by checking `config init --help` and `config set --help`, to make the installation as safe and customized as it can be.

+If your goal is to have a public-facing deployment, we recommend taking a look at the [deployment](deployment.md) page for more information on how you can secure your installation.